bact/policy-topic-model/README.md

 # Policy Topic Model

+My work during an internship at [UCD Centre for Digital Policy](https://digitalpolicy.ie/) in 2022.

 ## Pre-processing

 - Download the policy documents from the shared Google Drive, put them in `data/nat-ai/orig`